-If you have enjoyed your online preview of the Charles E. Gagnon Museum and Sculpture Garden, I hope you will feel inspired to visit our museum in person.
-I look forward to welcoming you and showing you Chuck’s uplifting, joyful and healing sculptures with you.
+If you have enjoyed your online preview of the Charles E. Gagnon Museum and Sculpture Garden, I hope you will feel inspired to visit our museum.
+I look forward to welcoming you and sharing beautiful, uplifting sculptures created by Charles E. Gagnon, an American sculptor of international acclaim.

 “You can’t drive, live in, or eat a piece of sculpture,